How much do adult braces cost?

 If you have dental insurance, the cost of braces for adults will depend on your specific coverage.

-• Lingual braces are concealed behind your teeth and cost more than stainless steel and ceramic but require a skillful orthodontist to install.
+Lingual braces - Linqual braces are concealed behind your teeth and cost more than stainless steel and ceramic, but require a skillful orthodontist to install.
 They don't work well on small teeth and get in the way of your tongue, so they can potentially cause speech problems and tongue injuries.
 Expect braces installed behind teeth to cost $5,000 to $13,000, but note that many dentists don't offer them.

-• The company that makes Invisalign braces estimate treatment costs ranging from $3,500 to $8,000.
-However, the national average is $5,600 with insurance, it says.
-With insurance it estimates out-of-pocket costs at about $2,100.
+Invisalign braces - The company that makes Invisalign braces estimates treatment costs ranging from $3,500 to $8,000.
+However, the national average is $5,600 with insurance, it reports.
+With insurance, it estimates out-of-pocket costs at about $2,100.
 These braces are mostly invisible and are best for people with minor alignment issues.

 In addition to getting braces and having them adjusted (usually once a month), dental preparation is often needed and will affect your overall cost.
 Sometimes you'll need standard dental work—like a deep cleaning or filling replacement—before the orthodontist puts your braces on.
 In some cases, you'll require teeth extractions to facilitate the movement of your teeth.

 If you need to wear headgear before brackets and wires are put on your teeth, this will increase the cost.
 You may also need to buy a retainer after the braces are removed to keep your teeth from returning to their original spot.

 The more preparation and dental work you require, the longer the process will take to complete, and the more you'll pay.
 Simply put, more office visits means more bills.
 The average treatment time for braces is 23 months, but it can take significantly more time or less, so talk to your orthodontist.
 Once your braces are on, you typically have to see the dentist once a month to have the braces adjusted.